“I forgot my exercise gear.”

 Besides the hardcore stereotypical heroics, these other “soft” kind of life adventures can also get your adrenaline rushing and give you that sense of achievement.

 There is nothing sanctimonious about either of them.
 All it matters is to be adventurous one way or the other.

 I strongly recommend you to listen to these two shows and others, if you have time.
 Tim has a great line up of guests for his podcast.

 Thank you Tim for not only creating great conversations and most importantly, making the shows available for the world, for free.
 I could not appreciate them enough.

 The wowing customers part particularly resonated with me.
-I would be cheeky if I claim that I wow my customers all the time.
+I would be cheeky if I claimed that I wow my customers all the time.
 But I try my best and be as close as possible to the utopia.
 So this wowing thing did not feel foreign to me.
 For any business that intends to be relevant, I can’t think of anything else that can take precedence over delighting customers.

 Today I read the latest Paul Graham’s essay that’s lying in my Read Later list.

 Before the startup is a good read even if you have no plans to start up.

 Following are few paragraphs that couldn’t be more correct: